PetmeetlyPetmeetly

 Vaccinated

-The Persians above are listed by owners looking for a health-tested mate.
+The Persian cats above are listed by owners looking for a health-tested mate.
 Breeding a good Persian litter starts long before the mating.
 It starts with the DNA tests that keep kidney disease and blindness out of the line.
-It also takes a decision to breed a moderate face instead of an extreme one, and a plan for a birth that often needs a vet.
-This guide walks you through all of it.
+It also takes a decision to breed a moderate face instead of an extreme one.
+Births in this breed go better than the reputation suggests, and this guide shows you the numbers behind that.

 Litter size